metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 #### _Latest Results_

+Lions @ **Rams**
+Texans @ **Cardinals**

 #### _Key Injuries_

+Rams have been on a wicked healthy streak as of late.
+That streak will likely continue this week.

+Christian Kirksey has a fractured thumb, so that might sideline him for this game, unless the organization finds a way to have him play with some sort of splint.

 #### _History_

 Houston's offense, led by Davis Mills, has only mustered three drives into the red zone over the past three weeks.
 Only one of those drives ended in a touchdown.
-Mills actually has more drives that ended in failed fourth downs.
+The Texans actually have more drives ending in failed fourth downs than red zone trips.

 #### _Weather_

+Dome game

 ***